findaheng/Scenic/examples/carla/Behavior_Prediction/README.md

 08. Ego vehicle goes straight at 3-way intersection and must suddenly stop to avoid collision when adversary vehicle makes a left turn.
 09. Ego vehicle makes a right turn at 3-way intersection while adversary vehicle from lateral lane goes straight.
 10. Ego Vehicle waits at 4-way intersection while adversary vehicle in adjacent lane passes before performing a lane change to bypass a stationary vehicle waiting to make a left turn.
+11. N vehicles approach an intersection and take a random maneuver.

 ## Bypassing
 01. Ego vehicle performs a lane change to bypass a slow adversary vehicle before returning to its original lane.